-Grape seed is a very powerful type of natural oil that has been used for a long time to relieve inflammation and muscle pain when applied topically.
+Grapeseed is a potent type of natural oil that has been used for a long time to relieve inflammation and muscle pain when applied topically.

-The proanthocyanins contained in the oil can strengthen the capillary walls and resist degradation, while reducing inflammation and even promote a healthy blood flow to the extremities.
+The proanthocyanins contained in the oil can strengthen the capillary walls and resist degradation while reducing inflammation and even promoting a healthy blood flow to the extremities.

-A popular spice that is rich in vitamin C and bioflavonoids, cayenne pepper is considered a wonderful treatment for varicose veins.
+A popular spice rich in vitamin C and bioflavonoids, cayenne pepper is an excellent treatment for varicose veins.
 Drink a mixture three times a day for one or two months to increase blood circulation and relieve pain and swollen veins.

 Herbal remedies for varicose veins: